Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 4.09.01 =
+* Don't include a link in the entries list to the form page when the user doesn't have permission to see anything there.

 = 4.09 =
 * New: Updated the UX for creating a new blank form or from a template.
 * Fix: Duplicating a closed form action didn't copy correctly.